4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 ### Stuff to be careful with and keep in mind

-- make sure you set proper styles for the hosting element using `@host :scope`
 - think of prefixing pseudo ID's with 'x-'
 - think of browsers that will not support the new fancy shadow DOM stuff